- Tutorial 1

 This course focuses on the processes followed by an Arbitrator in defining the issues that have to be decided by an Award, dealing with the submissions made by the parties, analysing the appropriate law, evaluating the evidence, applying the law to that evidence, arriving at a conclusion and then writing a final, reasoned and enforceable Award.

 How is the course delivered?

-Module 3 Award Writing will be delivered by CIArb Australia over a period of three months, with a combination of private study and tutorials.
+The Module 3 Award Writing course will be delivered by CIArb Australia over a period of three months, with a combination of private study and tutorials.

 The schedule for this course is provided to assist candidates in planning their study time.
 Private study includes reading course materials and undertaking any self-assessment tasks in your own time.
 Tutorials involve candidates attending virtual classes.

 |Private Study:||Thursday, 1 September to Friday, 7 October 2022|

 |Private Study:||Sunday, 9 October to Friday, 4 November 2022|